Join ACMP at the CMA National Conference in Houston, February 13-16, 2025

 9:15am CST: Bach over Breakfast #1

-10:30am to 10:30pm CST: Friday Festival: A Chamber Music Marathon – 10 hours of continuous chamber music jazz performances (with lunch and dinner breaks)
+10:30am to 10:30pm CST: Friday Festival: A Chamber Music Marathon – 10 hours of continuous chamber music and jazz performances (with lunch and dinner breaks)

 12pm CST: Valentine’s Day Lunch (included with all conference passes)